SlavaMelanko/cpp20/concurrency/data.md

 # Concurrency

-- A new thread class `std::jthread` that automatically joins thread (if it is joinable) in its destructor as well as supports cooperative cancellation.
+- A new thread class `jthread` that automatically joins thread (if it is joinable) in its destructor as well as supports cooperative cancellation.

 - Support for cooperative cancellation of threads: